LXC: Security

 Originally, LXC containers were not as secure as other OS-level virtualization methods such as OpenVZ: in Linux kernels before 3.8, the root user of the guest system could run arbitrary code on the host system with root privileges, just as they can in chroot jails.
 Starting with the LXC 1.0 release, it is possible to run containers as regular users on the host using "unprivileged containers".
 Unprivileged containers are more limited in that they cannot access hardware directly.
 However, even privileged containers should provide adequate isolation in the LXC 1.0 security model, if properly configured.

 Alternatives

 LXC is similar to other OS-level virtualization technologies on Linux such as OpenVZ and Linux-VServer, as well as those on other operating systems such as FreeBSD jails, AIX Workload Partitions and Solaris Containers.
 In contrast to OpenVZ, LXC works in the vanilla Linux kernel requiring no additional patches to be applied to the kernel sources.
 Version 1 of LXC, which was released on 20 February 2014 as a long-term supported version, was supported for five years.
-LXC 3.0 will be supported until June 1, 2023; LXC 4.0 until June 1, 2025; and LX 5.0 until June 1, 2027.
+Version 4.0 of LXC 4.0 was supported until June 1, 2025 and LXC 5.0 will be until June 1, 2027.

 LXD

-LXD is an alternative Linux container manager.
-It is built on top of LXC and aims to provide a better user experience.